apache/causeway-site/content/reference/services/xmlsnapshot-service.md

 ### Hints and Tips

-As an alternative to using `include()`, you might consider building a non-persisted domain object (a "view model") which can reference only the relevant information required for the snapshot.
+As an alternative to using `include()`, you might consider building a view model domain object which can reference only the relevant information required for the snapshot.
 For example, if only the 5 most recent Orders for a Customer were required, a `CustomerAndRecentOrders` view model could hold a collection of just those 5 `Order`s.
 Typically such view models would implement `SnapshottableWithInclusions`.

-### Implementation

-> TO DOCUMENT
+One reason for doing this is to provide a stable API between the domain model and whatever it is that might be consuming the XML.
+With a view model you can refactor the domain entities but still preserve a view model such that the XML is the same.

 ### Registering the Service

-> TO DOCUMENT
+## Registering the services

+Register the concrete implementation (from isis-core) in `isis.properties`:

+    isis.services=...,\
+                  org.apache.isis.core.runtime.services.xmlsnapshot.XmlSnapshotServiceDefault,\
+                  ...

 ### Related Services

-> TO DOCUMENT
+The [memento service](./memento-service.html) also provides a mechanism for generating string representations of domain objects.

+The [bookmark service](./bookmark-service.html) provides a mechanism for obtaining a string representations of a single domain object.